Sydney Sandstone Ridgetop Woodland: Geography

 The Ridgetop Woodland is a low eucalypt forest having a diverse sclerophyll shrub layer, mallees and open groundcover of sedges that sit on the Triassic Hawkesbury sandstone plateaux, which encircle the Sydney Basin.
 The community is found in areas where the average annual rainfall ranges from 850mm to 1650mm.
+Ridgetop Woodland is a distinctive component of the Sydney landscape, recognised for its prominent visibility and scenic characteristics, including the knotted forms of stunted trees, the reflective tones of smooth bark, and the distinctive shapes of heathland flora.

+Vegetation mapping of the Cumberland Plain conducted by NSW National Parks and Wildlife Service (2002) indicates that the study area contains Sandstone Ridgetop Woodland.
 Around one-quarter of this community has been cleared for urban development, though many areas still remain in conservation reserves.
 75-90% of the vegetation zone remains.

 Scope

 It incorporates Coastal Sandstone Ridgetop Woodland, which is found up to 600m above sea level in areas receiving an average annual rainfall ranging from 850 to 1650 mm.
 It then grades into heath (e.g. Coastal Sandstone Plateau Heath) where soils become more shallow.

 In the upper Blue Mountains it is supplanted by Blue Mountains Ridgetop Woodland on the more raised Narrabeen Sandstone, on sandy loams, where there it will grade into the Blue Mountains and Southern Highlands Basalt Forests further west.
 Coastal Sand plain Heath occurs at Wottamolla, Royal National Park.